 PARS published an Early Public Notice in conjunction with the NOA for the Draft EA to disclose that the Proposed Action would occur within a floodplain, in accordance with EO 11988, Floodplain Management (see Appendix D).
 While PARS has designed the Preferred Alternative to avoid floodplain impacts to the extent feasible, due to the locations of infrastructure for outfall #3 and outfall #5, there is no practicable alternative to working in the floodplain to replace the existing corrugated metal piping and remove the riprap around outfall #5.
-PARS has prepared a Draft FONPA in accordance with EO 11988 for this Proposed Action, which is included in the Draft FONSI.
+PARS has prepared a FONPA in accordance with EO 11988 for this Proposed Action, which is included in the FONSI.
+As discussed in Section 1.5, no comments were received during the public review period in response to the Early Public Notice or FONPA.